sciactive/nephele/packages/nephele-serve/README.md

   be a SQLite3, MySQL, or PostgreSQL database, and file contents are stored on disk using their SHA-384 hash for deduplication.

-  When using the Nymph adapter, unless auth is disable, PAM auth is enabled, or a global username/password is set, the Nymph authenticator will be loaded.
+  When using the Nymph adapter, unless auth is disabled, PAM auth is enabled, or a global username/password is set, the Nymph authenticator will be loaded.
   This authenticator uses Tilmeld, which is a user/group manager for Nymph.
 The first user you create will be the admin user, then you should turn off